mbardin/MUS7746-NetArt/README.md

-# MUS7746-NetArt
+# The Circle of Life

-this is the a collection of files for my work in MUS7746
+This is the repo containing all of the code necessary for my browser-based project: _The Circle of Life_.

+Program Note:

+User controls:

 [Matthew Bardin](http://matthewbardin.com)